 If NLGEOM is specified, the calculation takes geometrically nonlinear effects into account.
-To this end a nonlinear strain tensor is used (Lagrangian strain for hyperelastic materials, Eulerian strain for deformation plasticity and the deviatoric elastic left Cauchy-Green tensor for incremental plasticity), the step is divided into increments and a Newton iteration is performed within each increment.
+To this end a nonlinear strain tensor is used (Lagrangian strain for hyperelastic materials, Eulerian strain for deformation plasticity and the deviatoric elastic left Cauchy-Green tensor for incremental plasticity), the step is divided into increments and a Newton iteration is performed within each increment (notice that iterations are also performed for other kinds of nonlinearity, such as material nonlinearity or contact conditions).
 Although the internally used stresses are the Piola stresses of the second kind, they are transformed into Cauchy (true) stresses before being printed.
 NLGEOM is only taken into account if the procedure card (such as STATIC, DYNAMIC, COUPLED TEMPERATURE-DISPLACEMENT) allows for it (the FREQUENCY card, for example, does not directly allow for it).
+Once the NLGEOM parameter has been selected, it remains active in all subsequent static calculations.
+With NLGEOM=NO the inclusion of geometrically nonlinear effects can be turned off.
+It stays active in subsequent steps as well, unless NLGEOM was specified again.
+To check whether geometric nonlinearity was taken into account in a specific step, look for the message "Nonlinear geometric effects are taken into account" in the output.

 The step size and the increment size can be specified underneath the procedure card.
 The maximum number of increments in the step (for automatic incrementation) can be specified by using the parameter INC (default is 100) for thermomechanical calculations and INCF (default is 10000) for 3D fluid calculations.
 In coupled fluid-structure calculations INC applies to the thermomechanical part of the computations and INCF to the 3D fluid part.
-Once the NLGEOM parameter has been selected, it remains active in all subsequent static calculations.
-Some analyses involving nonlinear materials (HYPERELASTIC, HYPERFOAM, DEFORMATION PLASTICITY, PLASTIC, CREEP) automatically trigger the NLGEOM option.
-Thus, for these types of analysis nonlinear geometric effects are always taken into account.
-This also applies to analyses with 1d or 2d elements in the presence of knots and calculations with GAP, MPC or RIGID BODY definitions.

-Finally, the option THERMAL NETWORK allows the user to perform fast thermal calculations despite the use of specific network elements (e.g. gas pipers, labyrinths etc), which are characterized by a TYPE description on the FLUID SECTION card.
+The option THERMAL NETWORK allows the user to perform fast thermal calculations despite the use of specific network elements (e.g. gas pipers, labyrinths etc), which are characterized by a TYPE description on the FLUID SECTION card.
 In general, the use of specific network elements triggers the alternating solution of the network and the structure, leading to longer computational times.

 In thermal calculations with only generic network elements (no TYPE specified on the FLUID SECTION cards), the temperatures in the network are solved simulaneously with the temperatures on the structural side (which is much faster than the alternating way).
 Now, sometimes the user would like to use specific elements, despite the fact that only temperatures have to be calculated, e.g. in order to determine the heat transfer coefficients based on flow characteristics such as Prandl and Reynolds number (this requires the use of the user film routine film.f).
 Specifying THERMAL NETWORK on the FIRST STEP card in the input deck takes care that in such a case the simulaneous solving procedure is used instead of the alternating one.